HackYourFuture/Assignments/3-UsingAPIs/Week1/README.md

 #### File: `ex4-pokerDiceAll.js`

 Dices in a [Poker Dice](https://en.wikipedia.org/wiki/Poker_dice) game have representations of playing cards upon them (this exercise uses strings instead).
 You play it with five such dices that you must throw in one go.
 In this exercise we have provided a ready-made `rollDice()` function for you that takes a dice number (1-5) as an argument and returns a promise that resolves to its final value, or a rejected promise with an `Error` object if the dice rolled off the table.
 The `rollDice()` function is located in a separate file (`pokerDiceRoller.js`).
-For this exercise you do not need to look at it (though you are welcome to), or understand how it works.
-The only thing you need to know is that it returns a promise, as described.
+For this exercise you do not need to look at it (although you are welcome to), or understand how it works.
+The only thing you need to know is that it returns a promise, as described above.

 We have also provided some code that demonstrates how to handle throwing a single dice.
 For this exercise you should do the following: